baldmike/laravel_vue_auth_boilerplate/README.md

 npm run live
 ```

-Use 'email@example.com' and 'password' to login and adopt your next dog or cat from your local shelter or rescue group, please and thank you.
+Use 'email@example.com' and 'password' to login, you'll be taken to dashboard and adopt your next dog or cat from your local shelter or rescue group, please and thank you.